South of France Holidays

 Eurostar trains now travel direct from the centre of London to the South of France in about the same time it would take you to get to the airport, go through security, fly to the nearest airport and pick up your bags on the other side.

-Watch the plains of Normandy transform into the rolling hills of Burgundy as you head for Lyon, the French capital of gastronomy, a foodie heaven.
-You'll be travelling through some of the best wine country in the world and, in just over four and a half hours, you can be sitting in traditional Lyonnais "bouchon" restaurant sampling the local specialities.
+From the English countryside to the French campagne, the route to Lyon takes you past some of France's most breathtaking scenery and, in just over four and a half hours, you can be sitting in traditional Lyonnais "bouchon" restaurant sampling the local specialities.

 Save Lyon for another adventure and continue on to the beautiful walled city of Avignon, brimming with art, history and culture.
 Rent a car and explore the surrounding countryside, perfect for hiking, biking and kayaking, or spend a day wine tasting in the vineyards of Châteauneuf-du-Pape.